nginxinc/nginx-loadbalancer-kubernetes/docs/tls/SS-MTLS.md

 Depending on which mode is chosen, certain fields will need to be updated in the NLK ConfigMap.

-For this mode, the `tlsMode`, `caCertificates`, and `clientCertificate` fields need to be included.
-The `tlsMode` field should be set to `ss-mtls`, the `caCertificates` field should be set to the name of the Kubernetes Secret containing the CA certificate created above, and the `clientCertificate` field should be set to the name of the Kubernetes Secret containing the Client certificate created above.
+For this mode, the `tls-mode`, `ca-certificates`, and `client-certificate` fields need to be included.
+The `tls-mode` field should be set to `ss-mtls`, the `ca-certificates` field should be set to the name of the Kubernetes Secret containing the CA certificate created above, and the `client-certificate` field should be set to the name of the Kubernetes Secret containing the Client certificate created above.

 The following is an example of a ConfigMap for this mode (be sure to update the `nginx-hosts` field with the correct NGINX Plus API endpoints):